 |125 to 135

 |Concrete, stone, masonry

 What is a Drill?

-A drill is a boring tool that makes round holes in all manner of materials.
-You can achieve this by either using a drill bit or a driver, secured by a chuck, and you choose your bit depending on the content you are drilling.
+Drills are tools that are used to bore round holes in almost any material with the right motor and accessories.
+You can achieve this by either using a drill bit or a driver, secured by a chuck, with the type of bit determined by the material you are drilling.

-Drills vary in size, power, and speed, and some drills have a hammer setting built-in for robust material.
+Drills vary greatly in size, power, and speed, and some drills have a built-in hammer setting for more robust materials.
 These are called combination drills.
-Electric handheld drills also come in all varieties, including corded and cordless drills.
+There are also various types of handheld electric drills, including corded and cordless hammer drills.

 What Do You Use a Drill For?

-You can even convert your drill to act as a knife sharpener, an electric polisher, a screwdriver, and a metal grinder.
-All you need are the right attachments.
+Extra attachments can make drills even more versatile.
+It is possible to convert your drill into a knife sharpener, an electric polisher, a screwdriver, or a metal grinder.

-If you are working with wood, a drill will speed up the job and create a more precise and neater finish.
-It will even bore countersink holes and mix paint, plaster, and grout for tiling.
+If you are working with wood, a drill will speed up your tasks and help you achieve a neat, precise finish.
+It will even bore countersink holes and can mix paint, plaster, and grout for tiling.